elastos/Elastos.Developer.Website/content/faq_roadmap/faq/faq_general.md

 {{< /faqentry >}}

 {{< faqentry question="What is the most important in the communication and marketing of Elastos these days?" >}}
 We are looking for passionate and talented people who are interested in this innovative, first of its kind project.
-Elastos expands its community and is looking for community managers, partnership managers, marketeers, ambassadors, technical writers, writers, bloggers, video content creators, DApp developers, core-developers, technical support engineers and more.
+Elastos expands its community and is looking for community managers, partnership managers, marketeers, ambassadors, technical writers, writers, bloggers, video content creators, dApp developers, core-developers, technical support engineers and more.

 You can apply today by [visiting this site](https://www.cyberrepublic.org/) and join the Cyber Republic!
 {{< /faqentry >}}